Public interest litigation in India: Frivolous PILs not permitted

-“The parameters within which PILs can be entertained have been laid down.
-The credentials, the motive and the objective of the petitioner have to be apparently and patently aboveboard.
-Otherwise the petition is liable to be dismissed at the threshold”, the judgment stated.
-As for why it is skeptical about a large number of PILs, the bench spoke for the Supreme Court when it said that the “judiciary has to be extremely careful to see that behind the beautiful veil of public interest an ugly private malice, vested interest and/or publicity-seeking is not lurking.
-This Court (Supreme Court of India) must not allow its process to be abused for oblique considerations by masked phantoms who monitor at times from behind”.

 Importance

 Public interest litigation gives a wider description to the right to equality, life and personality, which is guaranteed under part III of the Constitution of India.
 It also functions as an effective instrument for changes in the society or social welfare.
 Through public interest litigation, any public or person can seek remedy on behalf of the oppressed class by introducing a PIL.

+The PIL concept deviates from the traditional adversarial justice system that is followed in the common law countries (past colonies of the UK), and this construct is in fact inquisitorial in nature which permits the judges to directly participate in the investigation of the case.

 Parties against whom PILs can be filed

-A PIL may be filed against state government, central government, municipal authority, private party.
+A PIL may be filed against state government, central government, municipal authority.
 Also, private person may be included in PIL as ‘Respondent’, after concerned of state authority. i.e. a private factory in Mumbai which is causing pollution then public interest litigation can be filed against government of Mumbai, state pollution central board including that private factory of Mumbai.